Raffaello/bros/README.md

 1. The Boot sector is loaded by the BIOS at the default location `0x7C00` (at the moment I am considering a self-relocating boot sector).

 2. The 2nd stage Boot is loaded at `0x600`, this should be changed, as it is better going up in memory addressing rather then backward.

+This step uses the `0x1000` location for loading the Fat Root Directory, then the FAT and finaly the kernel.

 3. Finaly the kernel is loaded at `0x1000`, after that the kernel should self relocate to upper memory.